ska-telescope/ska-tango-testing/docs/src/guide/index.rst

 The functionality provided by :py:mod:`ska_tango_testing` falls into three groups.

-1. Support for setting up test harnesses
+1. Support for setting up test harnesses.
 2. Support for asserting on asynchronous behaviour, such as the receipt of Tango change events.
 3. Support for capturing events in a integration test environment, and then